 Unlike all the other restaurants on this list, Eddie’s is family-owned and operated.

-The restaurant is open from 7:30 am to 8:30 pm with a bar open from 8-9 pm all season.
-Eddie’s is also home to an ice cream shop and small grocery store, so you are sure to find everything you need at this establishment.
+The restaurant is open from 7:00 am to 9:00 pm with a bar open from 8:00 pm-9:00 pm all season.
+Eddie’s is also home to an ice cream shop and a small grocery store, so you are sure to find everything you need at this establishment.

 The website doesn’t specify whether reservations are accepted.